 Stage 1 and 2 are informal processes.
 They allow individuals to make informed Decisions and assist them in resolving the issues.
 They do not involve a formal Investigation or the determination of evidence.
 Individuals are encouraged to resolve Complaints between themselves, where possible.

 The University maintains a register of Harassment and Diversity Contact Officers who are trained to provide information and support (not counselling) for these procedures.
-Harassment and Discrimination Contact Officers will assist an individual to decide whether the concerns constitute, Discrimination, Bullying or Harassment, advise them of their rights and explore possible options with them.
+Harassment and Diversity Contact Officers will assist an individual to decide whether the concerns constitute, Discrimination, Bullying or Harassment, advise them of their rights and explore possible options with them.

 Stage 3 is a formal procedure and will normally only be used when the matter cannot be resolved informally.
 It involves the making of a written Formal Complaint after which an Investigation of the allegation of, Discrimination, Bullying or Harassment occurs and an outcome is then imposed on the parties.

 Normally, all Complaints will be progressed through each of the Complaint resolution stages and processes.